cjuniorfox/juniorfox-site/articles/old-ipad-as-a-second-screen.md

 </service>
 ```

-2. Reload firewalld to make the service available:
+2. Reload `firewalld` to make the service available:

 ```bash
 sudo firewall-cmd reload
 ```

 3. Add the newly created service to the local network zone.
 By default, firewalld configures the default adapter to the public zone or home zone.
-You can check what zone with the command `sudo firewall-cmd --get-zone-of-interface=enp6s0` assuming that your network adapter is named enp6s0.
+You can check what zone with the command `sudo firewall-cmd --get-zone-of-interface=enp6s0` assuming that your network adapter is named `enp6s0`.
 In my case, the zone of my network adapter is home.
 So let's add the service to the home zone:

 ```bash
 sudo firewall-cmd --add-service=sunshine --zone=home